-Live events have a mystery about them.
-They appeal to your attraction for the unknown.
+Live events have an element of mystery.
+They appeal to your craving for the unknown.
 They give you the high of watching something unfold in front of you.
-You have a sense of being the first to know before others do.
-An elite group.
 On the flip side, missing a live event can induce FOMO, the Fear Of Missing Out.
-You feel terrible that others got to know something that you don’t.
-And that you’d be the last to know.
+You feel terrible that others get to know something that you don’t.

 Personally, I feel that the importance of live events is overrated.
 Knowing things as they happen is irrelevant.
-Unless you are a day stock trader, war strategist, natural calamity rescue operator or someone from the weather bureau watching the progress of a devastating cyclone or a tsunami, you don’t really need live information.
+Unless you are a day stock trader, war strategist or natural calamity rescue operator, you don’t need live information.
 That’s why I have stopped watching live events.
 And perhaps you should too.
 I have also talked against live events in a previous post, The magic of planning for the next day.

 Here’s why live events should not be part of your schedule – EVER!

 They take too long to get to the good parts.

 Giant software live events like Google I/O and Apple’s World Wide Developer Conference start with statistics over the past year and how their ‘business grew’.
 Well, these are events targeted at software developers who don’t care about how many phones the company sold and how much their business expanded.
 That type of content is best kept for shareholder meetings.
 So move on, will you?

 Live cricket test matches can put you to sleep with their snail’s pace.
 Football matches have their moments with injured players and teams winding down the clock.
 Even the usually fast-paced NBA games have strategic time-outs that you can safely pass.
 I have never understood why election campaigns and ballot counting tickers are watched live at all when only the final results matter.
 Then we have stock market addicts who keep watching the latest stock prices, even though they aren’t trading intraday.
 “You may miss a golden opportunity if you take your eyes off”, is what they have to say.